 The Manage view lists payments in chronological order with the most recent payment appearing at the top of the list.

-- View online: To view details of an individual payment, click the blue arrow to the right of the payer name.
-Select “Order Summary” and you’ll see all details of that payment including any form responses.
+- View online: To view information about an individual payment, click the three dots to the right of the payment.
+Select “Order Summary” and you’ll see all information about that payment including any form responses.

 See some of these options in the image below: